MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

 - Hands:

-  - Dont's specify which hand to use (left/right) unless:
+  - Don't specify which hand to use (left/right) unless:

    - Using a specific hand is important to the process (for example, "Hold the left side down with your left hand, and use your right hand to turn the knob simultaneously")